New statistical methodology for second level global sensitivity analysis: New methodology for second-level GSA

-Consequently, this Monte Carlo double-loop approach requires a total of $n_1 n_2$ code simulations.
-For example, if $n_1 = 100$ and $n_2 = 1000$, the computation of 2$\textsuperscript{nd}$-level sensitivity indices HSIC requires $10^5$ code calls.
-This approach is therefore not tractable for CPU-time expensive simulators.
+Consequently, the Monte Carlo double-loop approach requires a total of $n_1 n_2$ simulations.
+This approach is therefore not tractable for CPU-time expensive simulators, even for reasonable sample sizes $n_1$ and $n_2$.
+To overcome this issue and reduce the number of simulator-calls, we propose in the following a single-loop approach only requiring $n_2$ simulations, and allowing to consider a larger sample of input distribution.